fauna/fauna-js/README.md

 client.stream(streamToken)
 ```

-You can also pass a query that produces a stream token directly to `Client.stream()`:
+You can also pass a query that produces a stream token directly to `stream()`:

 ```javascript
 const query = fql`Product.all().changesOn(.price, .quantity)`